Kitura/Package-Builder/README.md

 swift-DEVELOPMENT-SNAPSHOT-2017-02-14-a
 ```
 ### Testing with multiple Swift versions
-To test your package against multiple versions of swift, simply add the following environment variable to your `.travis.yml` file:
+To test your package using a different version of Swift than the one specified in your `.swift-version` file, simply add the `SWIFT_SNAPSHOT` environment variable to your `.travis.yml` file in each one of the entries under the matrix section as shown below:
 ```
 $ cat .travis.yml